craigmckeachie/react-course/concepts/17-BuildDeploy.md

 `[number].[hash].chunk.js`

-- These files can either be _vendor_ code, or [code splitting chunks](code-splitting.md). _Vendor_ code includes modules that you've imported from within `node_modules`.
+- These files can either be _vendor_ code, or **code splitting chunks**. _Vendor_ code includes modules that you've imported from within `node_modules`.
 One of the potential advantages with splitting your _vendor_ and _application_ code is to enable [long term caching techniques](#static-file-caching) to improve application loading performance.
 Since _vendor_ code tends to change less often than the actual _application_ code, the browser will be able to cache them separately, and won't re-download them each time the app code changes.

 `runtime-main.[hash].js`

 - This is a small chunk of [webpack runtime](https://webpack.js.org/configuration/optimization/#optimization-runtimechunk) logic which is used to load and run your application.
 The contents of this will be embedded in your `build/index.html` file by default to save an additional network request.
-You can opt out of this by specifying `INLINE_RUNTIME_CHUNK=false` as documented in our [advanced configuration](advanced-configuration.md), which will load this chunk instead of embedding it in your `index.html`.
+You can opt out of this by specifying `INLINE_RUNTIME_CHUNK=false`, which will load this chunk instead of embedding it in your `index.html`.

-If you're using [code splitting](code-splitting.md) to split up your application, this will create additional chunks in the `build/static` folder as well.
+If you're using **code splitting** to split up your application, this will create additional chunks in the `build/static` folder as well.

 ## Deploy

 `npm run build` creates a `build` directory with a production build of your app.
 Set up your favorite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.
-For more information see the [production build](production-build.md) section.
+For more information see the [production build](<[production-build.md](https://facebook.github.io/create-react-app/docs/production-build)>) section of the Create React App documentation.

 ## Static Server